South Bay Salt Pond Restoration Project

 The South Bay Salt Pond (SBSP) Restoration Project is the largest tidal restoration project on the West Coast, and will transform 15,100 acres to a mosaic of tidal wetlands and managed pond habitats.
-In addition, the restored tidal wetland system will provide a critical natural buffer against the effects of climate change such as sea level rise, coastal flooding, and erosion.
+The restored tidal wetland system will provide a critical natural buffer against the effects of climate change such as sea level rise, coastal flooding, and erosion.

 Salt production has occurred in San Francisco Bay since the 1800s, and a large percentage of wetland loss in the south bay was due to tidal lands levied for salt ponds.
-In 2003, under the leadership of Senator Dianne Feinstein, Cargill, Inc. sold back approximately 16,500 acres of salt ponds (15,100 acres in South Bay and 1,400 acres in North Bay) to the State of California.
+In 2003, under the leadership of Senator Dianne Feinstein, Cargill, Inc. sold approximately 16,500 acres of salt ponds (15,100 acres in South Bay and 1,400 acres in North Bay) back to the State of California.
 Federal and state resource agencies and several private foundations provided funding for the purchase.
 Following the salt pond acquisition, the Center for Collaborative Policy began working with the US Fish and Wildlife Service (USFWS), the California Department of Fish and Game (CDFG), and the California Coastal Conservancy (CCC) to design a restoration plan.
-The final SBSP Restoration Plan was adopted in 2008 with the primary goal of restoring and enhancing the wetlands to historic tidal marsh conditions, and providing wildlife habitat, recreational opportunities, flood protection, and water quality improvement.
+The final SBSP Restoration Plan was adopted in 2008 with three primary goals: (1) restoring and enhancing the wetlands to historic tidal marsh conditions, (2) providing recreational opportunities, and (3) improving flood protection.

 The six project objectives of the SBSP Restoration Plan include:

 - Maintain or improve existing levels of flood protection;